ray-project/ray/doc/source/cluster/job-submission.rst

     # If using a remote cluster, replace 127.0.0.1 with the head node's IP address.
     client = JobSubmissionClient("http://127.0.0.1:8265")

-Then we can submit our "Quick Start" application to the Ray cluster via the Job SDK.
+Then we can submit our application to the Ray cluster via the Job SDK.

 .. code-block:: python